(Note, the original post was published to this blog on January 4th, 2017. I revisited the topic on October 29th, 2018)

 In this lies one of the biggest fallacies, that swimmers often learn (and are taught) what "works" for them during the free ride.
 When I coached in Denmark, many of the top "junior" swimmers, a category that features 14 year old girls, swam ten practices a week, plus dryland.
 Some more "enlightened" coaches had fewer practices but nevertheless put swimmers through a grind.

-For the rest of us, it's time to get workouts that are specific and thoughtful.
-Coaches and swimmers should consider every set, every dryland exercise, every piece of feedback.
-How does it make you improve?
+For those who advocate more specific work, it's time to get workouts that are thoughtful.
+Coaches and swimmers should consider every set, every “dry land” exercise, every piece of feedback.
+How and why does it make you improve?

 3. Less can be more- Consider the above 14 year old swimmer who trains ten practices per week.
 What would be the next natural progression for her in training?
 Eleven practices, then twelve?
 Or, could she swim six practices a week and still get better?